garywiz/chaperone/README.md

   for a full LAMP stack designed to simplify development and production with all needed features.
 Both will appear soon on github in source form and on Docker Hub as usable images.
-* Documentation is in progress both for chaperone as well as the docker images.
+* Further documentation is on the way.

 Watch this space for announcements as final touches and documentation are added in the next few weeks.